alexksikes/elasticsearch-vectorize/TUTORIAL.md

 First, make sure you have Python with [scipy](https://www.scipy.org/) and [scikit-learn](http://scikit-learn.org/) installed.
 I will pass on the setup instructions, but basically it boils down to installing Python if not already done so and `pip install scipy scikit-learn`.

 Second, you will also need to install the [Vectorize plugin](https://github.com/alexksikes/elasticsearch-vectorize).
 The Vectorize plugin is still very early on in its development.
 At the moment it is only supported by the latest Elasticsearch beta-1 release.
-You will need to build it source also.
+You will need to build it from source also.
 Please follow the Maven instructions which are included with the plugin.

 ## Dataset Preparation

 Next we need to index the sentiment140 dataset.
 The datastet comes in a csv format.
-However, we have an already prepared json copy of this dataset.
+Thankfully, we have an already prepared json copy of this dataset.

 Please feel free to download it:

 > wget http://data.elasticsearch.org/sentiment140/sentiment140.bulk.tar.gz

-Decompress it:
+De-compress it:

 > tar xvf sentiment140.bulk.tar.gz